AMWA-TV/bcp-006-01/docs/NMOS With JPEG XS.md

 When the JPEG XS decoder supports the Unrestricted profile, level or sublevel, the Receiver can indicate that the parameter is unconstrained, as described in BCP-004-01.
 When the decoder does not support Unrestricted but supports a range of profiles, levels or sublevels, the `enum` Constraint Keyword can be used to indicate the acceptable values.

-Other parameter constraints, such as the following ones on coded video Flow and Sender attributes, are also appropriate for use with JPEG XS:
+Other existing parameter constraints, such as the following, are also appropriate to express limitations on supported JPEG XS video streams:

 - [Frame Width](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#frame-width)
 - [Frame Height](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#frame-height)